opulo-inc/docs/docs/semi-assembly-4-0/electronics/index.md

     ![alt text](img/IMG_2954.JPG) ![alt text](img/IMG_2955.JPG) ![alt text](img/IMG_2956.JPG)

 1. Find the Y2 cable on the right side of the machine.
+It has a "Y2 Motor" label near the connector.

     ![alt text](img/IMG_2957.JPG)